 Color Instrument Status Green The instrument is powered on, connected to the software, and ready to use.
 Yellow The instrument is busy (for data acquisition, overview images, or live preview).
 Red The instrument is in an error state or cannot communicate with the software.
 Restart the instrument.
 If you are performing a firmware update, confirm that you are using a USB 3 flash drive before restarting the instrument.
 If the status light remains red, contact Molecular Devices Technical Support.
+See Obtaining Support on page 19 for details.
 Blue The instrument is performing a firmware update.